What Is a Fastener Material? | Stainless Steel of Fastener Material | The steel of Fastener Material | Coatings of Fastener Material

 The Steel of Fastener Material:

 Steel is the most common fastener material.
 Plain steel fasteners with various surface treatments such as zinc plating, galvanization, and chrome plating are also available.
-Steel fasteners are typically available in 4 grades: grade 2, grade 5, grade 8, and alloy steel.
-Several other grades exist but are often underutilized.
-Grades 2, 5, and 8 are usually plated with a slight blue-ish or yellow zinc coating or galvanized to resist corrosion.

 #1.
 Determining Bolt Grade

 Note that in addition to grade marking, many bolts also have a manufacturer’s mark.
 The bolts are usually marked on the head depending on what grade of bolt they show.
-See our Material Grade Identification and Properties Chart for a list of the most common grade marks.

 • Grade 2:- Grade 2 is standard hardware-grade steel.
 It is the most commons grade of steel fastener and the least expensive.
 The grade 2 bolt has no head marking, except for a possible manufacturer’s mark.